KDE Plasma

 Apparently, Nextcloud is a free and open source way to synchronize your files on all your devices.
 I don’t know much about it yet, but its worth taking a look at.
 Nextcloud is a self hosted git repository.
 I’ve been using Microsoft OneDrive for years and it works fairly well, especially now that I’m working on this new Windows 10 desktop.
 Setting up a nextcloud or owncloud repostitory on Linode may be the best git repository and collaboration solution.

 Work on keeping your files well organized and neat and clean.
-Be on guard against creating a jumbled mess of files on your computer.
+Be on guard against creating a jumbled mess of files on your computer, with many copies of some of them.
 Keeping your files well organized is a never ending process.
 First, get them well arranged.
 Then, develop habits and processes that keep them neat and clean.
 Focus on not making a mess to start with.

 Kile

 Markdown is more like a note taking language.
 Learning how to write markdown is another valuable skill.
 Learn how to write Markdown in your text editor, Kate or KWrite.
-You can write Latex in any text editor, like Kate or Neovim.
-You just have to have texlive, or some other version of Latex, installed on your computer and save your Latex documents with .tex extentions.
-It is probably best to learn how to write Latex in a latex editor like Kile.
+You can write Markdown in any text editor, like Kate or Neovim.
+You just have to have texlive, or some other version of LaTeX, installed on your computer and save your LaTeX documents with .tex extentions.
+It is probably best to learn how to write LaTeX in a LaTeX editor like Kile or TeXstudio.
 That will enable you to see the PDF output, while you are producing the document.
-Once you learn how to write Latex using Kile, you will be able to write it in any text editor.
+Once you learn how to write LaTeX using Kile, you will be able to write it in any text editor.

-Martkdown is relatively easy to learn and use.
-Latex is much more complex, harder to learn and much more powerful.
+Markdown is relatively easy to learn and use.
+LaTeX is much more complex, harder to learn and much more powerful.
 Each one of these languages is going to be a big learning project.
 It is worth it to take the time to study and learn them as soon as possible.
 Start with Markdown for note taking and small writing projects.
-Learn Latex to write large complex stories.
+Learn LaTeX to write math formulas, lists, charts, images and books.
 Being able to write professionally formatted documents will be a very valuable skill in your content creation workflow.

 The way I study topics like this is; find some literature about the application and read it.
 Watch several different videos about the topic.
 Then, start exploring and experimenting with the software.
 Use it in your workflow.
 Find a project and use the tools to complete the project.